Installing Confluence Data Center

-The Cluster monitoring console ( > General Configuration > Clustering) includes information about the active cluster.
+The Cluster monitoring console ( > Clustering) shows information about the active cluster. > General Configuration

-Remember, to test creating content you'll need to access Confluence via your load balancer.
+To test creating content you'll need to access Confluence via your load balancer URL.
 You can't create or edit pages when accessing a node directly.

 A simple process to ensure your cluster is working correctly is:

-- Access a node via your load balancer, and create a new document on this node
+- Access a node via your load balancer URL, and create a new document on this node.

-Ensure that only permitted cluster nodes are allowed to connect to a Confluence Data Center instance's Hazelcast port (which defaults to 5801) or Synchrony's Hazelcast port (which defaults to 5701) through the use of a firewall and or network segregation.
+Ensure that only permitted cluster nodes are allowed to connect to the following ports through the use of a firewall and / or network segregation:

 If you have problems with the above procedure, please see our Cluster Troubleshooting guide.

 If you're testing Confluence Data Center by running the cluster on a single machine, please refer to our developer instructions on Starting a Confluence cluster on a single machine.